Python SDK¶

 with daimon.Client() as client:

-for chunk in client.converse(
+for chunk in client.llm('claude').converse(

-messages=[{"role": "user", "content": "Alice met Bob in Paris last Tuesday."}],
+messages=[{'role': 'user', 'content': 'Alice met Bob in Paris last Tuesday.'}],

 tools=[extractor],